Skip to main content

 If this is not the case, after setting up Continuous Delivery it may be useful to perform a one-time "deliver everything" to populate the artifact storage.

-To do this, run the query from the Which targets to deliver step above to list all the deliverable targets.
+To do this, run the query from the Which targets to deliver step to list all the deliverable targets.
 Then copy-paste that list into the delivery_targets in a "break the glass" manual delivery step.

 Which branch(es) to deliver